-- Tenant Selection Criteria, which describes how an applicant will be evaluated. - Notice of the applicant's right to dispute inaccuracies relevant to criminal history and provide evidence of rehabilitation or other mitigating factors related to their criminal background. - A copy of the JHA or a link to the Cook County Commission on Human Rights' website.
+- Tenant Selection Criteria, which describes how an applicant will be evaluated. - Notice of the applicant's right to dispute inaccuracies relevant to criminal history and provide evidence of rehabilitation or other mitigating factors related to their criminal background. - A copy of Part 700 of the Commission's procedural rules or a link to the Cook County Commission on Human Rights' website, with the address, email address, and phone number of the Commission.